rancher/distros-test-framework/README.md

     d.
 Add the following lines in the tfvars file:
     ```
     resource_name = "<name of aws resource you will create - your prefix name>"
     key_name      = "jenkins-rke-validation"   # or your own aws key pair for the .pem file you used in previous step.
-    access_key      = "/PATH/TO/distros-test-framework/config/.ssh/aws_key.pem"
+    access_key    = "/go/src/github.com/rancher/distros-test-framework/config/.ssh/aws_key.pem"
-    password="< password >"
+    password      = "< password >"
     ```
     e.
 Create config/config.yaml file with contents:
     ```